rajesh-ranjan-git/Shopify/README.md

 ## Contributing

-We welcome contributions to improve the Shopify project!
+We welcome contributions to improve the Shopprixity project!
 To get started:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.